dcavar/nlp-lab.github.io/README.md

 ## Welcome to The NLP Lab Pages

 The Natural Language Processing Lab (NLP-Lab) is focused on theoretical work and implementations of [Natural Language Processing] ([NLP]) and [Artificial Intelligence] ([AI]) solutions using hybrid approaches, empiricist, neural, probabilistic, and knowledge-driven, with a particular interest in neuro-symbolic modeling.
-We are also strongly interested in Quantum [NLP] and [NLP] combined with Machine Learning ([ML]) solutions for computer vision and multi-modal information processing.
+We are also interested in Quantum [NLP] and [NLP] combined with Machine Learning ([ML]) solutions for computer vision and multi-modal information processing.

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of students and researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

-**For the rest of 2023 we meet in person every week in Luddy Hall 0002, every Thursday 5:30-7 PM.
+**For the rest of the year 2023 we meet in person every week in Luddy Hall 0002, every Thursday 5:30-7 PM.
 (See Teams and email announcements for more details.)**

-**Please contact Damir Cavar, if you are interested in joining the NLP-Lab meetings.
-The meetings are in person and only exceptionally Teams-based online participants can join.**
+**Please contact [Damir Cavar] if you are interested in joining the NLP-Lab meetings.
+The meetings are in person, and only exceptionally Teams-based online participants can join.**

 - [Publications](/publications)